-- Click the start button and type ‘control panel‘ then click enter to search.
-This will open the control panel which is used to view and change system settings.
+- Click the start button, type ‘control panel,’ then click enter to search.
+This will open the control panel, which is used to view and change system settings.

-- Under the System and Security tab, you will see many options such as Security and maintenance, windows firewall, System.
+- Under the System and Security tab, you will see many options, such as Security and Maintenance, Windows Firewall, and System.
 The one we are interested in is the System Option.

-- Click on this and this should open a window with a plethora of information regarding your system.
+- Click on this to open a window with much information regarding your system.

 Here you can see a lot of information regarding the architecture.
 You can see here the following:

-- This system is using an x64-based processor – therefore the CPU itself is 64 bit
+- This system uses an x64-based processor – therefore, the CPU itself is 64 bit

 - The operating system also conforms to 64 bit

 Had the operating system been a 32-bit OS, it would have shown as such.
-In that case, the detected amount would have been 16 GB while the usable would would have been 4 GB instead of 15.9 GB as seen above.
+In that case, the detected amount would have been 16 GB, while the usable would have been 4 GB instead of 15.9 GB, as seen above.

-- How to Check How Many Core You Have in Your CPU?
+- How to Check How Many Cores You Have in Your CPU?

-- How to Check How Many CPU Threads Do I Have?
+- How do I Check How Many CPU Threads I Have?

 - What is AMD Equivalent to Intel Core i5?